Pragasapuram

 Pragasapuram is a sub-village adjacent to Nazareth and Mukuperi in the Thoothukudi district of Tamil Nadu, India.
 The Tirunelveli-Tiruchendur Railway Line divides the villages of Pragasapuram and Nazareth.
 Pragasapuam is included under Nazareth Village for Revenue and Land administration, but the Mukuperi Post Office provides postal service.
 Pragasapuram and Mukuperi are on the northern border of Therikaadu and Nazareth is on the northwestern border.
 It is surrounded by trees, lakes and paddy fields.

+Pragasapuram is a village located in the Tuticorin district, between Nazareth and Mukuperi.
+The Tirunelveli-Tiruchendur railway line divides Nazareth and Pragasapuram.
+The village is near the Kuthiraimozhi Theri, an area known as the "Desert of Tamil Nadu."

+Initially, Pragasapuram was called "Pudur" (New Village).
+Because of its proximity to Nazareth (Saanpaththu), it was known as "Saanpaththu Pudur."
+In 1831, the name was officially changed to Pragasapuram, meaning "City of Light," and it has been known by that name ever since.

 Climate

 The climate of Pragasapuram is usually dry and windy, but there is a short rainy season.